 Nectar is easily one of the most sought after beds online—it’s right up there with Helix, Purple, and a few others.
 Tens of thousands of people search for it on a monthly basis.
 This is a 10” memory foam mattress with a 4-layer construction.
 It basically uses a mix of polyurethane foam and memory foam.

 There’s nothing entirely special about the way that this bed is put together, but that’s also why the price is so low—all the bells and whistles just add to the cost of the bed.
 The person that buys Nectar is looking for a memory foam bed that won’t break the bank.
 In other words, price is key, so let’s talk about that first.

-DreamCloud has a very similar strategy, only they typically go $200 off.
-Even so, the price ends up around $1,300 for a queen.
-So, if you compare the apples-to-apples prices, Nectar is more affordable by about $600.
+So, if you compare the apples-to-apples prices, Nectar is more affordable by about $300 (based on a queen size).
 That’s real money.
 If you’re working with a tight budget, Nectar is the clear winner.

 Given that Nectar has three layers of memory foam, it has a true, dense memory foam feel.
 If you like memory foam, you’re in luck.
 If you hate it, run away quickly.

 You will get some of that stuck-in-the-mud feeling.
 Not as much as with some of the other beds that we’ve tried, but it still definitely hugs your body.
 It’s nice for pressure relief and the bed is actually pretty supportive, but again, you have to like memory foam to get Nectar.